alexvoss/mkdocs-material-fork/docs/insiders/why-sponsor-us.md

 free and Open Source.
 It is the financial contributions of our awesome sponsors, that allow us to do our best work.

-You can be sure that as long as this project is funded, we will continue to improve it, fix bugs, and add new features.
-We will continue to provide the best possible support to our users, and we will continue to make sure that Material for MkDocs remains a tool that you love to use.
+It's a simple equation: as long as this project is funded, we can continue to improve it, fix bugs, and add new features.
+We will continue to provide the best possible support to our users and make sure that Material for MkDocs remains a tool that you love to use.

-If you sponsor us, you can be sure that your money is well spent:
+If you sponsor us, your money goes to:

 1.  __Taxes__: Since we provide a service to our sponsors, we're of course legally obligated and happy to pay sales tax.
 This requirement applies to